1. Would you please itemize your bid?

 4. Who are your main suppliers?

-The proprietors of these shops know a contractor’s professional reputation, whether he has left a trail of unhappy customers in his wake, if he’s reliable about paying his bills — and whether he’s someone you’ll want to hire.
+Ask about a contractor’s professional reputation, whether he has left a trail of unhappy customers in his wake, if he’s reliable about paying his bills — and whether he’s someone you’ll want to hire.

 5. I’d like to meet the job foreman — can you take me to a project he’s running?